sankalp-sangle/finalPresentation/Code/client/ReadMeFirst.txt

                      $ chmod 755 installClientSideNodeDependencies.sh
                      $ ./installClientSideNodeDependencies.sh

+IMPORTANT : IP configuration.
+            In views directory, in the file form.ejs, pass IP address of fabric as argument to window.open() function.

 How to run the application : 1.
 Open up a terminal.

                              2. Run the following commands in sequential order